Order-2 Delaunay Triangulations Optimize Angles: Introduction

 This paper is organized as follows.
 Section~\ref{sec:2} provides information on the main background, including level-$k$ hypertriangulations (maximal, complete, and otherwise) and the aging function.
-Section~\ref{sec:3} introduces our extension of the local angle property to order $k$, and in Theorem~\ref{thm:order-k_Delaunay_triangulations_have_lap} shows that the order-$k$ Delaunay triangulation has this property.
-Section~\ref{sec:4} proves Property~{\sf II} in Theorem~\ref{thm:angle_vector_optimality} and discusses possible extensions to the class of maximal level-$2$ hypertriangulations and to levels beyond $2$.
-Section~\ref{sec:5} proves Property~{\sf III} in Theorem~\ref{thm:level-2_hypertriangulations_have_lap}, which it extends it to order-$3$ for points in convex position in Theorem~\ref{thm:level-3_hypertriangulations_and_convex_position}.
+Section~\ref{sec:3} introduces our extension of the local angle property to order $k$ and, in Theorem~\ref{thm:order-k_Delaunay_triangulations_have_lap}, shows that the order-$k$ Delaunay triangulation has this property.
+Section~\ref{sec:4} proves Property~II in Theorem~\ref{thm:angle_vector_optimality} and, in Theorem~\ref{thm:sibson}, gives a new short proof of Sibson's theorem on angle vector optimality for the order-1 Delaunay triangulation \cite{Sib78}.
+It also discusses possible extensions to the class of maximal level-$2$ hypertriangulations and to levels beyond $2$.
+Section~\ref{sec:5} proves Property~III in Theorem~\ref{thm:level-2_hypertriangulations_have_lap}, which extends it to order-$3$ for points in convex position in Theorem~\ref{thm:level-3_hypertriangulations_and_convex_position}.
 Finally, Section~\ref{sec:6} concludes the paper with discussions of open questions and conjectures related to the geometry and combinatorics of Delaunay and more general hypertriangulations.